jimbro1000/virtual6809/README.md

  * long branch
  * EXG and TFR

-indexed/indirect addressing is not implemented
+indirect addressing is not implemented
 ALU is fully implemented but condition logic contained in control register not ALU